plexey/graphql-relay-server/README.md

 Once a JWT has been obtained via the `/login` endpoint, we can proceed to query the GraphQL API endpoint `/graphql`.

+<a name="graphql-api"></a>

 ## GraphQL API

 This project ships with GraphiQL allowing you to write and execute queries via a web interface.

 If the Express server is up, we can head over to `http://localhost:4000/graphql` to start querying the GraphQL API.

 To use the GraphiQL interface, we'll need to create a new cookie in the browser called `Authorization` with the value of the JWT we acquired by logging in.

 <a name="Endpoints"></a>